 Collapsible Side Nav in Fullscreen Mode: The full view mode hides the navigation menu allowing more space for comparisons and analysis

 Map View: Useful to explore in relation to a neighborhood

 Grid View: Useful for a holistic overview, comparative analysis & revealing patterns

 1. Map view: The map view is the default setting.
 People tend to start with what is familiar first.
 After selecting the neighborhood, users can toggle between other datasets to layer information and explore the visualization for new patterns and relationship.

 2. Map View Compare: The compare feature is helpful for comparing data between two-three neighborhoods.
 It also provides a better perspective on an area over a single neighborhood.
-It could also be informational for people relocating to the city.
+The spatial comparison could also be informational for new people relocating to the city.

 3. List View: The list view allows to get a holistic people and surface patterns and relationships between various datasets.
 Clicking on the individual neighborhoods open detail information page for that neighborhood.